emocreator/Finance_Project/Readme.md

 ## Folder Structure

-There are two main folders:
+There are Three main folders:

 **Black-Scholes**